a-hansen/aon/README.md

 }
 ```

-JSON encoding and decoding is straightforward.
+The library also supports JSON encoding and decoding.

 ```java
 import com.comfortanalytics.aon.*;